Code-Institute-Submissions/mtopircean-project1/README.md

 #### Theme
 Theme of the website was thought in a way that it would address:
-* The religious aspect through use of neutral, clear and clean fonts and style and by using strong religious themed photos and other media content
+* The religious aspect through use of neutral, clear and clean fonts and style and by using strong religious themed photos and other media content.
-* Through use of the underline on the menu items, to push also the Romanian National thematic direction
+* Through use of the underline on the menu items, to push also the Romanian National thematic direction.
-* Clear and clean design in order to address all targeted users
+* Clear and clean design in order to address all targeted users.
-* Provide a message easy to understand and easy to access
+* Provide a message easy to understand and easy to access.
-* Highlight key elements: schedule, events, location, media content, facebook link
+* Highlight key elements: schedule, events, location, media content, facebook link.
-* Provide a direction that is easy to be followed and implemented in various screen sizes/devices
+* Provide a direction that is easy to be followed and implemented in various screen sizes/devices.

 #### Color Selection
 Color selection done in order to be aligned with the thematic of the website and to provide sobriety while maintaining clarity and accessability for all.